 🔗 Read more: Value Betting Explained

-In-play betting allows you to place bets after a game has started.
+In-play betting allows you to place bets after an event has begun.
 Odds update instantly with goals, points, wickets, or momentum shifts.

 Advantages: